cdsutton23/cdsutton23/README.md

 - 👋 Hi, I’m @cdsutton23
-- 👀 I’m interested in ... a new direction
+- 👀 I’m interested in building in businesses.
-- 🌱 I’m currently learning ... coding
+- 🌱 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on ... likeminded professionals
+- 💞️ I’m looking to collaborate with likeminded professionals and continue my journey.
-- 📫 How to reach me ... @ me
+- 📫 How to reach me?
+You can send me a message and I'll reply.

 <!---
 cdsutton23/cdsutton23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.